BTEC Performing Arts Blog

 Despite getting into Harvard Law, Warner shows little drive or passion for his studies.
 His acceptance into Harvard seems to be more a result of his privileged background and ability to "play the part" of a successful future lawyer, rather than any real skill or dedication.
 When working on the Brooke Windham court case, Warner doesn't contribute anything meaningful and lets others—like Vivienne and Elle—take the lead.
 This passivity speaks to his overconfidence and reliance on his charm and connections to get by, rather than on hard work or intellect.
 He believes that simply being Warner Huntington III will carry him through life.

 Warner’s arrogance is shown once again through his disbelief when Elle is accepted into Harvard, when he exclaims: "You got into Harvard Law?!"
-His incredulity reflects his narrow, elitist mindset — he cannot fathom that someone like Elle, who doesn’t fit his conventional idea of "serious" or "successful," could achieve something he views as being reserved for people like him.
+His incredulity reflects his narrow, elitist mindset — he cannot fathom that someone like Elle, who doesn’t fit his conventional idea of "serious" or "successful," could achieve something he views as being reserved only for people like him.

 Though arrogant, Warner is undeniably charismatic.
 His cocky attitude and confidence in his own abilities make him appealing on the surface.
 This charm, however, masks his deeper insecurities and need for validation.
-He uses his good looks and social skills to navigate through life, but his lack of substance eventually becomes clear, especially as characters like Elle and Vivienne outgrow him.
+He uses his good looks and social skills to navigate through life, but his lack of substance eventually becomes clear, especially as characters like Elle and Vivienne outgrow him

 How I Want to Play Warner